jiangwenyuan/nuster/README.md

 Purge one specific url
 ----------------------

-This method creates a key of `GET.scheme.host.path.query`, and delete the cache with that key.
+This method creates a key of `GET.scheme.host.uri`, and delete the cache with that key.

 Only works for the specific url that is being requested, like this: